Line (software): Market share

-Line began in Spring 2011 as a communication system for NHN Japan employees.
-It then saw explosive growth when released to the public in June of that year.
 By 18 January 2013, Line had been downloaded 100 million times worldwide.
 The number expanded to 140 million by early July 2013 and to 200 million by July 21.
 As of June 2016, Japan claimed 68 million users while Thailand had 33 million.
 As of February 2014, Indonesia had 20 million users, Taiwan 17 million, while India and Spain had 16 million each.
-NHN representatives announced plans to reach 300 million by further expansion in East Asia, Spain and Chile.
 In April 2014, Naver announced that Line had reached 400 million worldwide users and by 2017 this had grown to 700 million.

+As of 2021 Line had 92 million users in Japan, and a total of 178 million across its four largest markets: Japan, Indonesia, Taiwan and Thailand.
+A survey done in 2023 showed that, for the first time, more Japanese seniors preferred to use Line over email for communicating.

 Features

-Line is an application that works on multiple platforms and has access via multiple personal computers (Microsoft Windows or MacOS).
-The application will also give an option of address book syncing.
-This application also has a feature to add friends through the use of QR codes by Line ID and by shaking phones simultaneously.
-The application has a direct pop-out message box for reading and replying to make it easy for users to communicate.
-It also can share photos, videos and music with other users, send the current or any specific: locations, voice audios, emojis, stickers and emoticons to friends.
+Line is an application that works on multiple platforms and has access via multiple personal computer operating systems.
+Users can also share photos, videos and music, locations, voice recordings, emojis, stickers and emoticons with friends.
 Users can see a real-time confirmation when messages are sent and received or use a hidden chat feature, which can hide and delete a chat history (from both involved devices and Line servers) after a time set by the user.

 The application also makes free voice and video calls.
 Users can also chat and share media in a group by creating and joining groups that have up to 500 people.
 Chats also provide bulletin boards on which users can post, like and comment.
 This application also has timeline and homepage features that allow users to post pictures, text and stickers on their homepages.
 Users can also change their Line theme to the theme Line provides in the theme shop for free or users can buy other famous cartoon characters they like.
 Line also has a feature, called a Snap movie, that users can use to record a stop-motion video and add in provided background music.

 In January 2015, Line Taxi was released in Tokyo as a competitor to Uber.
 Line launched a new android app called "Popcorn buzz" in June 2015.
 The app facilitates group calls with up to 200 members.
 In June a new Emoji keyboard was also released for IOS devices, which provides a Line-like experience with the possibility to add stickers.
 In September 2015 a new Android launcher was released on the Google Play Store, helping the company to promote its own services through the new user interface.